“All our environmental problems become easier to solve with fewer people, and harder — and ultimately impossible — to solve with ever more people.”

-Where we already have the choice to determine the size of our families, we must exercise that choice freely and mindfully.
-A just and stable transition to sustainable numbers can only occur gradually and through choice.
+Where we already have the choice to determine the size of our families, we must exercise that choice freely and mindfully, and have smaller families.
 If the children and grandchildren of the people alive today are to inherit a world worth living in, that change must begin without delay.

 Find out more about population, sustainability and the solutions on our Key Facts page.